bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 - Using Release tag in ZenHub

 ----
-PO Sync neeting on 16th Jan 2020
+Topics for PO Sync neeting on 16th Jan 2020
 ----

 1. Decisions needed